Mexico

 I. Introduction

-Mexico has a federal presidential representative democratic republic system, and unlike most countries in the region, it has a federal government.
+Mexico has a federal presidential representative democratic republic system and, unlike most countries in the region, it has a federal government.
 It has 31 individual state governments and one Federal District, which is Mexico City.
 The federal government is divided into the executive, legislative, and judicial branches.
-Mexico's President is the nation's head of state and government and oversees the executive branch.
+Mexico's president is the nation's head of state and government and oversees the executive branch.
 Congress is the head of the legislative power, which comprises the Senate and the Chamber of Deputies.
 Like the federal judiciary in the United States, the Mexican Federal Judiciary operates on a three-tiered system.

 The judicial power is vested in the following: